-Scores of thousands, if not millions, of people are victims of some dog related injury ever year.
-However, due to our undeniably intimate relationships with these animals, the stigma for pursuing a matter against a dog and its’ owner is significant.
+Scores of thousands, if not millions, of people are victims of some dog-related injury ever year.
+However, due to our undeniably intimate relationships with these animals, the stigma for pursuing a case against a dog and its owner is significant.
 Consequently, most dog attacks are never reported.
 This is a mistake.
 Dog owners need to be held liable for the actions of their animals and if the dog is dangerous, it needs to be handled accordingly.
 In Pennsylvania, the law is quite clear in placing the responsibility for the actions of a dog squarely upon its owner.
-If you have been injured by a Dog Bite or attack, you should contact the Law Offices of Greg Prosmushkin, P.C. to pursue the compensation you deserve.
+If you have been injured by a Dog Bite or attack, you should contact The Law Offices of Greg Prosmushkin, P.C. to pursue the compensation you deserve.

 Dog Bite Law and Civil Consequences in Bucks County

 Scienter is a legal term which refers to a state of mind, which in the issue of dog bites concerns whether the owner of the dog knew or should have known of the animal’s dangerous propensities.
-The “ONE-BITE RULE” allows a victim to recover in full based upon this legal principle – so long as the dog has bit someone in the past or the owner should have known of the animal’s being potentially dangerous, based upon breed or other factors.
+The “ONE-BITE RULE” allows a victim to recover in full based upon this legal principle – so long as the dog has bitten someone in the past, or the owner should have known of the animal’s being potentially dangerous (based upon breed or other factors.)

-In the instance of a first bite scenario, where the aforementioned scienter is not at issue, the degree of injury is the prevailing factor in determining appropriate remedy.
-Therefore, the basis of this claim is not dependent upon Injuries are classified as either a “SEVERE INJURY” or “NON-SEVERE INJURY”.
+In the instance of a first bite scenario, where the aforementioned scienter is not at issue, the degree of injury is the prevailing factor in determining the appropriate remedy.
+Injuries are classified as either a “SEVERE INJURY” or “NON-SEVERE INJURY.”
 A severe injury is defined by The Dog Law as one which “results in broken bones or disfiguring lacerations requiring multiple sutures or cosmetic surgery.”
 A severely injured victim can recover from the dog owner for medical expenses, all other financial losses, and legal damages.
 In order to recover on this basis, the severely injured victim must prove: (1) the dog inflicted severe injury, and (2) did so without provocation.
 The propensity of the animal is not a factor under this claim.